Oxford–AstraZeneca COVID-19 vaccine: Economics

 On 27 August 2020, AstraZeneca concluded an agreement with the EU, to supply up to 400 million doses to all EU and select European Economic Area (EEA) member states.
 The European Commission took over negotiations started by the Inclusive Vaccines Alliance, a group made up of France, Germany, Italy, and the Netherlands, in June 2020.

 On 5 November 2020, a tripartite agreement was signed between the government of Bangladesh, the Serum Institute of India, and Beximco Pharma of Bangladesh.
 Under the agreement Bangladesh ordered 30 million doses of Oxford–AstraZeneca vaccine from Serum through Beximco for $4 per shot.
 On the other hand, Indian government has given 3.2 million doses to Bangladesh as a gift which were also produced by Serum.
 But Serum supplied only 7 million doses from the tripartite agreement in the first two months of the year.
-Bangladesh was supposed to receive 5 million doses per month but not received shipments in March and April.
+Bangladesh was supposed to receive 5 million doses per month but did not receive shipments in March and April.
 As a result, rollout of vaccine has been disrupted by supply shortfalls.
 The situation became complicated when the second dose of 1.3 million citizens is uncertain as India halts exports.
 Not getting the second dose at the right time is likely to reduce the effectiveness of the vaccination program.
 In addition, several citizens of Bangladesh have expressed doubts about its effectiveness and safety.
 Bangladesh is looking for alternative vaccine sources because India isn't supplying the vaccine according to the timeline of the deal.

 Thailand's agreement in November 2020 for 26 million doses of vaccine would cover 13 million people, approximately 20% of the population, with the first lot expected to be delivered at the end of May.
 The public health minister indicated the price paid was $5 per dose; AstraZeneca (Thailand) explained in January 2021 after a controversy that the price each country paid depended on production cost and differences in supply chain, including manufacturing capacity, labour and raw material costs.
 In January 2021, the Thai cabinet approved further talks on ordering another 35 million doses, and the Thai FDA approved the vaccine for emergency use for 1 year.
 Siam Bioscience, a company owned by Vajiralongkorn, will receive technological transfer and has the capacity to manufacture up to 200 million doses a year for export to ASEAN.